 The Nominating and Corporate Governance Committee routinely assesses the composition of our Board to ensure that we have the right mix of skills and experience to maximize our Board's potential and align our Board's strengths with our strategic direction.
-To this end, the Board appointed Ellen Zane as a new independent director in February 2018.
+To this end, the Board appointed Ellen Zane and Fernando Aguirre as new independent directors in February 2019 and July 2019, respectively.
 Ms. Zane has significant executive experience in the healthcare industry, specifically as the former CEO of a large teaching and research medical center, and brings a wealth of financial and other expertise to the Board.
+Mr. Aguirre has significant executive experience and expertise spanning leadership, strategy, digital marketing, branding, and communications.